PayPal (NASDAQ:PYPL) Releases Q1 2022 Earnings Guidance

 PayPal (NASDAQ:PYPL) updated its first quarter 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $0.870-$0.870 for the period, compared to the Thomson Reuters consensus estimate of $1.160.
 The company issued revenue guidance of $6.40 billion-$6.40 billion, compared to the consensus revenue estimate of $6.74 billion.PayPal also updated its FY 2022 guidance to $4.600-$4.750 EPS.

-PYPL has been the subject of a number of recent research reports.
-Zacks Investment Research lowered PayPal from a hold rating to a strong sell rating and set a $166.00 target price for the company. in a research note on Tuesday, January 4th.
-Barclays lowered their target price on PayPal from $250.00 to $200.00 and set an overweight rating for the company in a research note on Thursday, February 3rd.
-Rosenblatt Securities lowered their target price on PayPal from $227.00 to $216.00 and set a buy rating for the company in a research note on Wednesday, February 2nd.
-Truist Financial reduced their price target on PayPal from $200.00 to $130.00 and set a hold rating for the company in a report on Wednesday, February 2nd.
-Finally, Deutsche Bank Aktiengesellschaft reduced their price target on PayPal from $260.00 to $200.00 and set a buy rating for the company in a report on Wednesday, February 2nd.
-Three analysts have rated the stock with a sell rating, ten have assigned a hold rating and thirty-two have assigned a buy rating to the stock.
-According to data from MarketBeat, the stock presently has a consensus rating of Buy and a consensus target price of $210.18.
+A number of research firms have recently issued reports on PYPL.
+StockNews.com upgraded shares of PayPal from a sell rating to a hold rating in a research report on Sunday.
+BTIG Research cut shares of PayPal from a buy rating to a neutral rating in a research note on Wednesday, February 2nd.
+JPMorgan Chase & Co. lowered their target price on shares of PayPal from $272.00 to $190.00 and set an overweight rating on the stock in a research note on Wednesday, February 2nd.
+DZ Bank cut shares of PayPal from a buy rating to a hold rating and set a $140.00 target price on the stock. in a research note on Thursday, February 3rd.
+Finally, Rosenblatt Securities lowered their target price on shares of PayPal from $227.00 to $216.00 and set a buy rating on the stock in a research note on Wednesday, February 2nd.
+Two investment analysts have rated the stock with a sell rating, eleven have given a hold rating and thirty have assigned a buy rating to the company.
+Based on data from MarketBeat, PayPal has an average rating of Buy and a consensus price target of $203.84.

-An institutional investor recently raised its position in PayPal stock.
-Keudell Morrison Wealth Management boosted its position in PayPal Holdings, Inc. (NASDAQ:PYPL) by 12.4% in the 3rd quarter, according to its most recent filing with the SEC.
-The fund owned 3,047 shares of the credit services provider’s stock after purchasing an additional 336 shares during the period.
-Keudell Morrison Wealth Management’s holdings in PayPal were worth $793,000 as of its most recent filing with the SEC.
-78.38% of the stock is currently owned by institutional investors.
+A hedge fund recently raised its stake in PayPal stock.
+Keudell Morrison Wealth Management grew its position in shares of PayPal Holdings, Inc. (NASDAQ:PYPL) by 12.4% in the third quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 3,047 shares of the credit services provider’s stock after acquiring an additional 336 shares during the quarter.
+Keudell Morrison Wealth Management’s holdings in PayPal were worth $793,000 at the end of the most recent reporting period.
+78.38% of the stock is owned by institutional investors.

 About PayPal